 SOCI1007 Sociological Foundations of Social Service Work

 This course is designed for the learner to examine the diverse needs and experiences of all individuals, families, groups, and communities in the context of social policy, political/social/historical, and economic systems.
-The learner will be able to identify and address their impact on service delivery in adherence to the social service worker standards of practice.
+Through the development of a Sociological Imagination, the learner will be able to identify and address their impact on service delivery by employing a structural lens to understand personal struggles.

 SSWP1010 Theory of Relationship Development